barrettsci/researchwebsite/publications.md

 title: Publications
 ---

-*I support open science, but don't always have funding for open access fees.
-You can download unformatted versions of my published papers via the "pdf" links below, or [email](luke.barrett@unimelb.edu.au) me and I'll happily send the formatted version.
+*I don't always have funding for open access fees, but you can download unformatted versions of my published papers via the "pdf" links below, or [email](luke.barrett@unimelb.edu.au) me and I'll happily send the formatted version.
 You can also request copies through [ResearchGate](https://www.researchgate.net/profile/Luke_Barrett), or look up Sci-Hub...*

 ---